typst/packages/packages/preview/board-n-pieces/0.1.0/README.md

 ## Customizing a chessboard

-The `display-board` function lets you customize the appearance of the board with multiple arguments.
+The `board` function lets you customize the appearance of the board with multiple arguments.
 They are described below.

 - `highlighted-squares` is a list of squares to highlight (e.g. `("d3", "d2", "e3")`).